newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="warning" }

 * You need a separate branch registration for each location where you practice dentistry
-* As a dentist, you must register with the [New Jersey Prescription Monitoring Program](https
+* As a dentist, you must register with the [New Jersey Prescription Monitoring Program](https://www.njconsumeraffairs.gov/pmp/Pages/register.aspx)

 :::